 - Spit Take: Kamala's reaction after she is told that the orange juice she drank also had vodka in it is to spit it out in shock.

 - Stealth Insult: Zoe gives the appearance of being very perky and friendly, but uses her "questions" about Islam and Kamala's Pakistani background to make derogatory comments about their culture and traditions.
 Bruno and Nakia already can see what she's doing and he refers to her as the "concern troll"; only Kamala herself thinks Zoe is genuinely bubbly.

-- Stupid Crooks: Bruno's brother Vick tries to rob the Circle Q, and winds up robbing Bruno himself when Bruno switches shifts with Chatty Bob.
-Vick apparently cannot even unload his gun properly, and accidentally shoots Kamala with a gun that he claims is empty.
+- Stupid Crooks: Bruno's brother Vick tries to rob the Circle Q and winds up robbing Bruno himself when Bruno switches shifts with Chatty Bob.
+He apparently cannot even unload his gun properly, and accidentally shoots Kamala with a gun that he claims is empty.

 - Theme Music Power-Up: Kamala lampshades this when she mentions she needs one.

 - They Would Cut You Up: One of Kamala's reasons for not wanting the authorities to see her and her new powers, and why she reveals herself to Bruno, is that she fears that, if she were discovered, she would be shipped off to a lab to be experimented on.

 - Thinks Like a Romance Novel: Loki's "help" on his Valentine's day visit suggest this, but realistically it was probably more, well, Loki being Loki.
 Also the other characters found it not romantic but very creepy.

-- Kamala's friends Nakia and Bruno refer to Zoe as the "concern troll", since she asks questions about Islam and Nakia's Middle Eastern backgrounds so that she can make condescending remarks.
+- Troll: Nakia and Bruno refer to Zoe as the "concern troll", since she asks questions about Islam and Nakia's Middle Eastern backgrounds so that she can make condescending remarks.

 - Unwanted Rescue: The Inventor's teenage "hostages" claim that they're a blight on society and a waste of Earth's resources, so they're willingly giving their bodies to become organic batteries for his robots as a way of repenting.
 Naturally, they're not happy to see Kamala trying to rescue them.

 - Valentine's Day Episodes: Issue #12.
 It's pretty much filler, which can be summed up as: "Loki trolls the cast".
-Only two slightly plot relevant things happen: First, it becomes obvious that Bruno has unrequited romantic feelings towards Kamala.
-Second, Loki wards the school which might reduce later property damage caused by superhero battles.
+Only two plot relevant things happen: First, it becomes obvious that Bruno has unrequited romantic feelings towards Kamala.
+Second, Loki wards the school which might reduce later property damage caused by superhero battles (as seen in #16).

-- Weaponized Animal: Issue #6 has Crocodiles with Fricking Laser Beams on their heads, along with other gadgets.
+- Weaponized Animal: Issue #6 has crocodiles with laser beams on their heads, along with other gadgets.